2 15.5-ounce cans chickpeas, drained and liquid reserved

 4. Spoon the hummus into a shallow bowl, making swirls on top to create little wells to capture the olive oil you will be adding.
 Then, drizzle the top of the hummus with olive oil.
 Top with the reserved chickpeas and sprinkle with paprika.
 Serve with pita bread and/or pita chips.

-NOTE: This is a super creamy, absolutely delicious hummus.
+NOTE: This is a super creamy, absolutely delicious classic hummus recipe.
 If you’ve been eating the stuff from the supermarket, you are going to fall in love with hummus all over again and in a new way.
+Homemade hummus is lighter and creamier and you will notice the difference right away.
 Serving size can be anywhere from 2 tablespoons to a bowl…lol.
 So, I’ve estimated on servings.
 However, this recipe makes about three cups…more than enough for a small crowd.
-Enjoy.